Fueled by Curiosity. Human-Centered & Conscientious. Data-Driven Design.

 1. Point in time (POT) inventory check at checkout.

-• Review of metrics to see how much fallout would occur by doing an inventory check at checkout
+• Review of metrics to see how much fallout would occur by doing an inventory check at checkout.
+(Led by product management)

-2. Allow customers to choose a backup / replacement item
+2. Allow customers to choose a backup / replacement item.
+(Led by product design, design research, and product management)

 • Two rounds of usability testing